speedcell4/parser/README.md

 probs: tensor([1.0000, 0.9999, 0.9642, 0.9686, 0.9996])
 ```
 Probabilities can be returned along with the results if `prob=True`.
-As for CRF parsers, marginals are available if `mbr=True`, i.e., using MBR decoding.
+For CRF parsers, marginals are available if `mbr=True`, i.e., using MBR decoding.

-Note that `SuPar` requires pre-tokenized sentences as inputs.
 If you'd like to parse un-tokenized raw texts, you can call `nltk.word_tokenize` to do the tokenization first:
 ```py
 >>> import nltk